ysathyasai/Composite_Behavioral_Modeling/README.md

 ## 🚀 Project Overview

-`ysathyasai` is a Django-based identity theft detection platform that evaluates fraud risk using behavioral and transactional inputs.
+`Composite Behavioural Modeling` is a Django-based identity theft detection platform that evaluates fraud risk using behavioral and transactional inputs.
 The system provides:

 - A remote user portal for registration, login, and prediction
 - A service provider admin portal for ML training and analytics